Ever get the feeling that you’re being forced to buy a new smartphone because yours is becoming more slower and more unusable?

 Unfortunately, finding decent honest reviews focused on long lasting products is actually quite hard.
 That’s on reason I created WellRigged.com.

-(Disclosure: Yes, I do make small commissions on some of my recommendations-(hey I need to eat too), but many of the best products that I’ve recommend I don’t earn me a cent.
-I recommend the best quality whether I get a kick-back or not.
+(Disclosure: Yes, I do make small commissions on some of my recommendations-(hey I need to eat too), but many of the best products that I’ve recommend don’t earn me a cent.
 My work speaks for itself)

-I also highly recommend Reddit’s sub:BuyItForLife.
+But if you still think I’m biased, I highly recommend Reddit’s sub:BuyItForLife.
 It’s the most unbiased forum I have found on top quality products anywhere on the internet.